In this Article

 1. Morning Sickness

 Most women suffer from morning sickness during the first trimester of their pregnancy.
 Morning sickness is a result of hormonal changes and since it indicates a healthier baby inside, it is a good sign too.
-Women who have trouble keeping food down and even a glass of water can make them rush to the washroom, find solace in ice cubes.
+Women who have trouble keeping food, or even water, down can find solace in ice cubes.
 Ice does not have any odour and can be digested easily, unlike other nausea-causing foods.
 The queasy, early morning feeling seems to ease by crunching ice and could be a cause for its craving.

 2. Iron Deficiency